 Experience Block: What Changed in Real Page Rewrites

-A practical reference point is our GEO citation case, where structure and evidence improvements produced stable mention growth across AI channels.
+A practical reference point is our GEO citation case, where structure and evidence improvements are documented as the implementation pattern.

 Implementation Checklist